xchwarze/yii2-bootstrap-material-design/README.md

 ## Widgets

-This add-on extends Boostrapt 5 by replacing dependencies with MDB dependencies and corrects the way html is generated in certain components to make them the way they are used with MDB.
+This add-on extends Bootstrap 5 by replacing dependencies with MDB dependencies and corrects the way html is generated in certain components to make them the way they are used with MDB.

+It is probably best to use it in combination with https://github.com/kartik-v/yii2-widgets

 ## Gii support